For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

 To make it more clear, you also need to understand “below the fold.”

 It’s the portion of the web page that needs scrolling for you to see the content.

 So, it’s important for you to keep your placement above the fold because areas below the fold are frequently not seen.

 An ad server is simply software that goes on to store data about advertising content.
-It’s another function is to deliver ads to websites and applications.
+Its other function is to deliver ads to websites and applications.